olol-krew/soil-apt/README.md

 - Start a message with `@SoilAPT` to prompt something to ChatGPT as you normally would.
 - Create a response message starting with `@SoilAPT` from another message and prompt something about it as context.
 The bot will get all the responses of responses too, so you can have a conversation as in the web UI.
-- SoilAPT has a personality disorder.
-Everyday at midnight, it will randomly pick from a list of personas made by my community of friends.
+- SoilAPT comes with a variety of personalities you can switch to (all for french language for now), and you can add more yourself by editing the [persona file](https://github.com/DrKabum/soil-apt/blob/main/api/data/personas.toml)

 ## Pre-requirements